emqx/eip/active/0011-persistent-sessions.md

 When the subscriber receives the message, it delivers it and marks it as delivered in the DB table.

+### Writer processes

+The serialization of published messages to persistent sessions is needed to ensure delivery of messages without gaps or duplications (as described above).
+To ensure this serialization writer processes are introduced.
+The writers can be in a pool as long as the same session is always picking the same writer.
+This can be solved by hashing on the sessionID.

+Since the serialization is only needed while a persistent session is initializing, the writer could only be engaged during this time.
+The sync marker sent from the initializing process can engage the serialization, and another marker could end it and revert to ordinary flow. *TODO: Investigate this train of thought*

 ### Resuming a persistent session from DB

 ![Subscriber init FSM](0011-assets/init-fsm.png)